alicia639/quantum-games/README.md

 The landscape is randomly generate with [ANU Quantum Random Number Generator](qrng.anu.edu.au).
 It is a bit slow, but other than taking a long time to load, it does not affect the game.

+## Electroquantum

+This is a game I came up with itself.
+The instructions of the game are fround in the game itself.

+The purpose of this game is to introduce children to the uncertainty associated with electrons as well as the elements periodic table.

+I use a quantum circuit to randomly decide if the electron moves when the player approaches - which mimics the uncertainty principle associated with electrons.